September 24, 2024

 The notification of safety measures can include:

-Zoning Devices/Anti-Collision System: Cranes can be adapted to include a zoning system or anti-collision device.
+Zoning Devices/Anti-Collision System: Tower cranes can be adapted to include a zoning system or anti-collision device.
 In addition to operator awareness, this device physically stops the crane from flying loads to certain areas, such as within the limits of approach to power lines.

-WorkSafeBC Inspections: Crane owners and jobsites are required to submit paperwork to WorkSafeBC prior to the crane being installed on site.
+WorkSafeBC Inspections: Tower crane owners and jobsites are required to submit paperwork to WorkSafeBC prior to the crane being installed on site.
 WorkSafeBC officers will audit the paperwork and safety practices of the crane owner, erector and operator to ensure safety.

-Training: All operators in BC must hold a valid certificate to operate a crane.
+Training: All operators for mobile cranes, boom trucks and tower cranes in BC must hold a valid certificate to operate a crane.

 If there is still a concern to be addressed, we encourage contacting WorkSafeBC through the report hotline 1-888-621-7233 to report any safety concerns.